rails/website/_posts/2022-02-08-Rails-7-0-2-has-been-released.markdown

 First, one feature that was introduced in 7.0.0 was removed, the ability to pass a `service_name` param to `DirectUploadsController`.
-This feature was causing significant issues when upgrading from Rails 6.1, so the Rails team decided to remove it while we work in a backward compatible changed.
+This feature was causing significant issues when upgrading from Rails 6.1, so the Rails team decided to remove it while we work in a backward compatible change.
 You can read more about the original feature in the [original pull request](https://github.com/rails/rails/pull/38957) and about the problems in the [related issue](https://github.com/rails/rails/issues/43971).
-We don't take this decision lightly, and usually don't remove feature after they are released without proper deprecation cycle, but at this time we decided to prioritize making easier for people to upgrade.
+We don't take this decision lightly, and usually don't remove features after they are released without a proper deprecation cycle, but at this time we decided to prioritize making it easier for people to upgrade.

 Finally, with the same goal in mind, Rails 7.0.2 introduced a new feature, [the ability to version the database schema based on the Rails version](https://github.com/rails/rails/pull/44286).
 This new feature will allow existing